canjs/can-stache/docs/stache.md

 document.body.appendChild(fragment)
 ```

-Render a template with observable data like [can.Map]s or [can.List]s and the HTML will update
+Render a template with observable data like [can-map]s or [can-list]s and the HTML will update
 when the observable data changes.

 ```